Helpful tips for those planning a Pregnancy/Parental/Adoption Leave

 - Increasing the amount withheld from your EI benefits paid by Service Canada.

 - To change the taxes withheld by Western, log into your My Human Resources account.
 You can request additional tax under Pay/Personal Tax Credit Information.
+If you request additional taxes, remember to change it back when you no longer need it.

 When the baby is born/adopted